Kok Zhailau: WHC UNESCO

-The UNESCO world heritage center recommended that the leadership of Kazakhstan abandon the project to build a ski resort on the territory of the Ile-Alatau national natural Park.
+The UNESCO World Heritage Centre recommended that the leadership of Kazakhstan abandon the project to build a ski resort on the territory of the Ile-Alatau national natural Park.
 At the same time, the great importance of the development of eco-tourism and the nomination of protected areas in the UNESCO world natural heritage list indicate.
-The President of the world Heritage center Mr. Kishor RAO, requests information from the Kazakh government regarding this project, but there is no answer yet.
+The President of the UNESCO World Heritage Centre Mr. Kishor RAO, requests information from the Kazakh government regarding this project, but there is no answer yet.